aaqibb13/Primality-Testing/README.md

 | [Miller-Rabin primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test) | **Complexity:** If repeated squaring is used, the running time of this algorithm is O(k log^(3)n), where n is the number tested for primality, and k is the number of rounds performed; thus making it an efficient, polynomial-time algorithm                       |
 | [Solovay-Strassen Test](https://en.wikipedia.org/wiki/Solovay%E2%80%93Strassen_primality_test)   |                       |
 | [Lucas Test](https://en.wikipedia.org/wiki/Lucas_primality_test)                                 |                       |

+# Note:
+Deterministic Primality testing algorithms are not included in this repository because we strictly adhere to primality testing algorithms that are efficient and used in practice.